 The NASDDDS Board of Directors uses the following criteria to select recipients of the Ben Censoni Excellence in Public Service Award:

-- (a) An employee of federal, state, county, or municipal government in a position directly related to persons with developmental disabilities; or (b) a federal, state, or local elected official.
+- (a) An employee of federal, state, county, or municipal government in a position directly related to persons with intellectual/developmental disabilities; or (b) a federal, state, or local elected official.

 - An optimistic, forward-thinking person whose energy is focused on propelling service systems toward positive changes, and who recognizes a system that is evolving and is able to help it move in a positive, planful direction.
 Furthermore, the person should have a proven capability to establish and achieve ambitious goals.

-- A person whose work evidences (as Ben’s did) a strong personal and professional commitment to human dignity and community integration for persons with developmental disabilities, especially individuals with severe disabilities.
+- A person whose work evidences (as Ben’s did) a strong personal and professional commitment to human dignity and community integration for persons with intellectual/developmental disabilities, especially individuals with severe disabilities.

-- An individual who has made one or more noteworthy contributions to the organization and delivery of developmental disabilities in the United States.
+- An individual who has made one or more noteworthy contributions to the organization and delivery of disabilities services in the United States.

 - Someone who equips his or her colleagues to make a difference and offers them the tools and resources they need to succeed.
 He or she should personify Ben’s belief that “people are what really matter.”